preciofishbone/OmniaDocs/my-workplace/quick-search/index.rst

 .. image:: search-page-preview.png

-Users can select "Advanced Search" to go to Enterprise Search Center for a more detailed search.
+Users can click a link to go to Advanced search (what the link actually is called can be set).

 .. image:: advanced-search-link.png